FAQs

 UCPD collaborates directly with campus leadership, including the Division of Student Affairs.
 Our professional staff may act as an intermediary between UCPD and protests in an effort to limit their involvement.

-• What would happen if Riverside were to illegally cancel the talk of a speaker who was invited by a student group?
+What would happen if the university were to illegally cancel the talk of a speaker who was invited by a student group?

 If UCR were to illegally cancel the talk of a speaker invited by a student group in accordance UCR Policy, it could be sued by the speaker or by the student group.
 A court could issue an order requiring the campus to allow the event.
 The court could also potentially award money damages to the speaker and student group, and the campus, if it loses such a lawsuit, would also be liable for paying the attorney fees of the speaker and student group.
 There are many instances, including in California, where public universities have been sued in exactly this way when they have tried to exclude speakers.
 Doing so would also contravene university policies and values of free speech and assembly.